cloudmesh-community/book/chapters/cloud/chameleon/resources.md

 <https://www.chameleoncloud.org/user/register/>

-For more details, please als consult the chameleon chapter in the handbook.
+For more details, please also consult the chameleon chapter in the handbook.

 ## Join a Project